 3. Tuna Bay Resort

 We went for their Super-Deluxe Sea View Chalet.
 Although it was far from what you would consider ‘super deluxe’ (it was a basic double room at best), it overlooked one of the best beaches on the island, which was the deluxe part.
 But I thought it was worth it.
-I came here for the nature, not to be stuck in a hotel room, and having a stunning ocean view with a morning brew or a sundowner was priceless.
+I came here for the nature, not to be stuck in a hotel room.
+Having a stunning ocean view on our balcony with a morning brew or a sundowner was priceless.

-Although Abdul’s is on the same beach, it’s the little perks that make the difference, like having decent sun loungers in front of your room.
+Although Abdul’s is on the same beach, it’s the little perks that make the difference here, like having decent sun loungers in front of your room.
 When I stayed at Adbuls, I did find myself wandering to Tuna Bay Resort for a lie on their beds!

 4. Bubu Villa

-Bubu Villa is at the higher end of the pricing scale but if your budget can afford, it probably offers the best resort on both islands combined.
+Bubu Villa is at the higher end of the price scale, but if your budget can afford, it’s one of the best resorts on the Perhentians.

-At the other end of the beach, it also has a sister resort called Bubu Long Beach Resort.
-Unfortunately both times I’d visited the Perhentians, BLBR had already closed for the season so I didn’t get a look in.
+Bubu Villa also has a sister resort at the other end of the beach, called Bubu Long Beach Resort.
+Unfortunately, both times I’d visited the islands, it had already closed for the season, so I didn’t get a look in.

 But Bubu Villa looks to be the better option.
 Although it’s slightly higher in price, it offers a better location at the southern end of the beach, which is the nicest part for swimming.
 The rooms also look more secluded (you can’t even see them from the beach) and are set in smart-looking white cottages, with thatched roofs and wooden furnishings.